Ovulation Pregnancy Calculator

 How is the estimated due date calculated?

-The estimated due date (EDD) is universally calculated by obstetricians using Naegele's rule.
+The estimated due date (EDD) is calculated universally using Naegele's rule.
 This medical formula adds exactly 280 days (or 40 weeks) to the very first day of your last menstrual period (LMP).
-It relies on the assumption of a standard 28-day cycle with conception occurring on day 14.
+Our tool automatically acts as a pregnant calculator to show you this date if conception occurs.

 Engineered by Calculator Catalog